 We will meet with you to review a complete market analysis of your home, evaluate supply and demand for the area, and examine property condition.
 At that point, we can guide you to the correct range of pricing.

-Q: There are a couple of people who are interested in buying my home.
+Q: I already found buyers who are interested in my home.
 If they buy it, do I have to pay you a commission?

 Absolutely not.
 There is no commission due for any buyer you find, before or while you have your home listed with us, as long as that buyer is not an Agent or working with an Agent.
-With most agents, if you have your home listed with them and find your own buyer, you owe them the full commission.
-How would you feel if this happened?
+With most other agents, once you have your home listed with them, if you find your own buyer, you owe them the full commission.
+We feel this is an unfair fee on the clients.
 With us, unless you want our assistance, there is no commission due.

 Q: I’m out of town.
-Can you handle the transaction for me or will I need to come back to town?
+Can the transaction be done remotely or will I need to come back to town?

 We can take care of all the details from start to finish without you needing to come to town.
 We have handled sales with clients living as far away as Italy and Kuwait.
 We simply need a key and your fax number to get started.

 Q: I need to sell my home right away.
-Will you buy it?
+Do you have buyers ready?